yohanchatelain/fmriprep/docs/workflows.rst

 The number of ICA-AROMA components depends on a dimensionality estimate made by MELODIC.
 For datasets with a very short TR and a large number of timepoints, this may result in an unusually high number of components.
-In such cases, it may be useful to specify the number of components to be extracted with ``--aroma-melodic-dimensionality``.
+By default, dimensionality is limited to a maximum of 200 components.
+To override this upper limit one may specify the number of components to be extracted with ``--aroma-melodic-dimensionality``.
 Further details on the implementation are given within the workflow generation function (:mod:`fmriprep.workflows.bold.confounds.init_ica_aroma_wf`).